-Dr. Julien Beyrath is Chief Operating Officer at Khondrion.
+Dr. Julien Beyrath is Chief Operating Officer and Scientific Officer at Khondrion.

 Julien holds a PhD in molecular and cellular biology with a major in Pharmacology from the University of Strasbourg, France.
-Prior to working at Khondrion, Julien was researcher at the Centre for Systems Biology and Bioenergetics of the Radboud University Medical Centre, The Netherlands, focusing on the identification of new drug targets for mitochondrial disease.
+Prior to working at Khondrion, Julien was a researcher at the Centre for Systems Biology and Bioenergetics of the Radboud University Medical Center, the Netherlands, focusing on the identification of new drug targets for mitochondrial disease.
 He has expertise in the discovery of drug candidates and their pre-clinical development.
-Julien is responsible for internal and external research and development programs and manages the day-to-day operations of the Khondrion Laboratories.
+Julien is responsible for internal and external research and development programs and manages the day-to-day operations of the Khondrion laboratories.